 Once a system is compromised, one of the first actions taken by an intruder involves changing system files: to disguise the intrusion, facilitate future penetrations, or support escalation in control over the system.
-In addition, there is a variety of events that will result in unauthorised changes to system files ranging from viral infection, unauthorised changes by administrative personnel, or failing hardware.
-A tool developed to address this problem is the well-known Tripwire package.
-It has since become a standard component in many system administrator's toolkits.
-In essence, the Tripwire system stores a hashed snapshot of file system features and content, compares this to the current system state, and reports any discrepancies.
+In addition, there is a variety of events that will result in unauthorized changes to system files ranging from viral infection, unauthorized changes by administrative personnel, or failing hardware.
+A tool developed to address a hashed snapshot of file system features and content, compares this to the current ment in many discrepancies.